 - Add the fresh raspberries to the bottom of your trifle bowl and carefully pour the jelly mixture on top.
 Allow the jelly to come to room temperature and then place it in the fridge to chill for one hour.

 - Meanwhile, prepare the custard by melting the white chocolate over a double boiler.

 - Add the melted white chocolate, silken tofu, maple syrup, vanilla bean paste, salt, and lemon zest to your food processor or blender and blend until smooth and creamy.

 - Transfer the white chocolate custard to a piping bag and pipe it on top of the jelly in an even layer.

 - Add the crushed vegan biscuits on top of the custard layer.

-- To prepare the strawberry cream, first make a strawberry coulis by blending the strawberries, sugar, lemon juice and water together before transferring them to a saucepan.
-Simmer for 10-12 minutes on a medium heat, whilst stirring continuously.
+- To prepare the strawberry cream, first make a strawberry coulis by blending the strawberries, sugar, lemon juice, and water together before transferring them to a saucepan.
+Simmer for 10-12 minutes on medium heat, whilst stirring continuously.
 Remove from the heat and allow the coulis to cool to room temperature before chilling in the fridge.